Systematic Constructions of Complementary Sets and Hadamard Matrices from Circulant Operator: Abstract

 \section{Abstract}

-A Hadamard matrix $H$ is a square matrix of order $n$ with entries $\pm 1$, such that $HH^\top=nI_{n}$, where $I_n$ is an identity matrix of order $n$.
-A circulant Hadamard matrix $H$ is a Hadamard matrix that has rows of entries in cyclic order.
-There exist only $8$ circulant Hadamard matrices of order 4, and here, we provide a novel construction of all such $8$ circulant Hadamard matrices using a linear operator and generalized Boolean function (GBF).
-The constructed circulant Hadamard matrices are used recursively to construct a binary cross Z-complementary set (CZCS) of all lengths with an even phase, a binary Golay complementary set (GCS) of all lengths, and Hadamard matrices of order $2^{n+2}$, where $n\geq1$.
-The construction of a binary CZCS covering all lengths was not available before.
-We also propose an alternative, lower-complexity construction of binary GCSs of all lengths and Hadamard matrices of order $2^{a+1}10^b26^c$ using circulant matrices, where $ a,b,c \geq 0$.
-The proposed binary GCS covers all lengths with a flexible flock size.
-The constructions of GCS are further extended to form binary complete complementary code (CCC) of the parameter $(2N,2N,2N)-CCC$ where $N=2^a10^b26^c, a,b,c \geq 0$.
-The constructed binary CCC provides a flexible flock size.
-The construction of CZCS is further extended to form a binary optimal cross-Z complementary sequence set (CZCSS) of the parameter $(2^{n+2}, 2^{n+2}, 2^{n+2}, 2^{n+1})-CZCSS$, where $n\geq1$.
-Finally, we provide a relation between Hadamard matrices and GCS, which enables the study of the Hadamard conjecture in a new direction.
-We also provided a few properties of circulant matrices over aperiodic cross-correlation (ACCF) and aperiodic auto-correlation (AACF), which are used to prove the theorems.
-All proposed constructions are novel, and their parameters are compared with the existing state-of-the-art.
+A Hadamard matrix $\mathbf{H}$ of order $n$ is a square matrix with entries $\pm 1$ satisfying $\mathbf{H}\mathbf{H}^\top = n\mathbf{I}_{n}$, where $\mathbf{I}_n$ is the identity matrix of order $n$.
+A circulant Hadamard matrix is a Hadamard matrix whose rows are cyclic shifts of one another.
+This work establishes a unified algebraic framework that treats arbitrary Hadamard matrices as flexible seeds to systematically generate Golay complementary sets (GCS), cross Z-complementary sets (CZCS), complete complementary codes (CCC), and optimal cross-Z complementary sequence sets (CZCSS) through algebraic transformations.
+In this paper, a systematic framework using cyclic operators is presented.
+First, circulant Hadamard matrices of order 4 are utilized recursively to propose binary CZCS of arbitrary lengths, achieving a maximum ZCZ ratio of $2/3$, and binary GCS.
+Significantly, this framework is generalized to establish that by employing binary or complex Hadamard matrices of any order, binary or non-binary CZCSs of arbitrary lengths can be constructed with a ZCZ ratio of $1/2$.
+Furthermore, to provide flexible user capacity, an alternative construction of binary GCSs of all lengths and Hadamard matrices of order $2^{a+1}10^b26^c$ ($a,b,c \geq 0$) is proposed using circulant matrices and Golay complementary pairs (GCP).
+These constructions are further extended to form binary CCC with parameters $(2N,2N,2N)$, where $N=2^a10^b26^c$, and $(4n,4n,4n)$ for $n \ge 1$.
+Additionally, optimal binary $(8n,8n,8n,4n)$-CZCSS and their complex versions with parameters {$(2m,2m,2m,m)$ are proposed for $n, m \geq 1$.} These results provide the first generalized framework for constructing optimal CZCSS from arbitrary Hadamard seeds.
+Finally, a theoretical relation between Hadamard matrices and GCSs is established, and fundamental properties of circulant matrices over aperiodic correlation functions are presented.
+All proposed constructions are novel, and their parameters are compared with those of existing state-of-the-art methods.